Winterize Your Bike

 The active cyclist, such as we have many in the Club, is probably asking herself or himself, “How do I cope with the change of seasons?”
 There are two extremes that one might consider, not to mention some compromises between.
 The extremes are: 1 -- Just keep on riding, and 2 -- Just hang the bike on a hook in the garage and get the skis out of storage.
 The term “winterize your bike” can mean keeping it on the road in winter, or it can mean parking it for the winter.

 Either of these approaches could use some serious thought, preparation, time and … ugh … labor.
 (Winter cycling tends to be labor intensive.
 Your local bike shop will be happy to do the work for you, but you will need to pay them to do it.)
-The present article will not try to summarize all the skills needed to ride in winter, but it will give some tips for both putting the bike away and for keeping it on the road.
+This will not try to summarize all the skills needed to ride in winter, but it will give some tips for both putting the bike away and for keeping it on the road.
 Those choices are not that different, in some respects.

 Let’s begin with the first principles: What resources can we draw upon?